froland94/titi-storage/README.md

 - http://localhost:8025/

 ## Nice to know
+- If you work on linux and cannot edit some of the project files, just run: `docker compose run --rm php chown -R $(id -u):$(id -g) .`
 - Run `yarn stylelint` to get SCSS files warnings
 - Run `yarn stylelint-fix` to automatically fix SCSS files